 a. be an employee for at least 0.2 FTE at an Eligible Organisation; or

-b. be a holder of an Emeritus Appointment at an Eligible Organisation.
+b. be a holder of an honorary academic appointment at an Eligible Organisation.

-Emeritus Appointment means any honorary position that gives full academic status, as certified by the Deputy Vice-Chancellor (Research) or equivalent in the Proposal.
-These positions are typically held by former academic staff members who continue to have an ongoing relationship with the institution.
-For ARC purposes this relationship must include access to research support comparable to employees.
-The person would not be considered to hold an Emeritus Appointment if they hold a substantive, paid position elsewhere.
+Honorary Academic Appointment means any honorary position that gives full academic status, as certified by the Deputy Vice-Chancellor (Research) or equivalent in the application.
+For ARC purposes this relationship must include access to research support comparable to employees e.g. an emeritus appointment.
+The person would not be considered to hold an honorary acedemic appointment if they hold a substantive, paid position elsewhere.

 Statements on Progress for ARC-funded projects:

 If a project is listed in D8 and has had a final report submitted to the ARC, a statement of progress is no longer required to be attached.
 The ATC still requires details including the Project ID, First Named Investigator and the scheme name.

 Active Projects mean a Project that is receiving funding according to the terms of the original Funding Agreement, or has any carryover funds approved by the ARC, or an approved variation to the Project’s end date.
 Therefore if a project has carried forward any funding and the end date has changed, the NEW end date determines an active project.
 Active projects can be viewed via the applicants RMS profile by selecting Person Profile > Current ARC Projects> end date.

 The new term Active Project Assessment Date (the date on which Active Project eligibility will be considered), has been introduced into the Definitions, and referenced at subsection 17.1.
 This is a scheme-specific date that nominates the date when Project and Proposal limit eligibility is assessed by the ARC.

 The ARC will calculate active projects as at the closing time of submission of Proposals (and may calculate this rule again as other scheme rounds’ announcements are made and End of Year Reports are submitted.